TSPi PUBLIC SECTOR SERIES 2020:

 Brian joined the Department of State in 2008 working for the Bureau of Information Resource Management as the Deputy Manager for the IT Cost Center Working Capital Fund supporting the Department’s desktop computing operations.
 Brian then became the Deputy Executive Director for the Bureau of Educational and Cultural Affairs in 2010 providing management support, including HR, financial, procurement, IT and general services.
 In 2012, he became the Director of the Office of Digital in the Bureau of International Information Programs, which provides cloud-based web solutions, and interactive digital programing to 260 embassies.
 In 2014, Brian became the Senior Advisor to the Deputy Chief Information Officer for Foreign Operations in the Bureau of Information Resource Management supporting global IT infrastructure operations.
 He then served as the Director of the Office of Innovative Infrastructure providing wireless and cloud-based products and services across the Department.
 Brian is currently the Deputy Director of the Cloud Program Management Office, working to modernize IT across the enterprise.

-Roy Varghese, Assistant Chief Information Officer, NOAA Fisheries
+Roy Varghese, Chief Information Officer, NOAA Fisheries

-Roy Varghese serves as the Assistant Chief Information Officer (ACIO) for the National Oceanic & Atmospheric Administration National Marine Fisheries Service (NOAA Fisheries).
+Roy Varghese serves as the Chief Information Officer (CIO) for the National Oceanic & Atmospheric Administration National Marine Fisheries Service (NOAA Fisheries).
 In this capacity, Roy is responsible for providing strategic vision and leadership in the design, development, and delivery of digital products and services that support the 4,200 NOAA Fisheries staff including scientists, policy managers, and law enforcement officers located across the country, and at the national headquarters in Silver Spring, Maryland.
-Since assuming the ACIO position at NOAA Fisheries in November 2017, Roy has implemented policies that increase the pace of IT modernization; designed a maturity assessment approach to identify and improve cybersecurity posture; and collaborated with stakeholders to execute a digital strategy that included modernizing Fisheries’ web presence and deploying next generation application platforms.
+Since assuming the CIO position at NOAA Fisheries in November 2017, Roy has implemented policies that increase the pace of IT modernization; designed a maturity assessment approach to identify and improve cybersecurity posture; and collaborated with stakeholders to execute a digital strategy that included modernizing Fisheries’ web presence and deploying next generation application platforms.

 Moderator: Brad Wintermute, Vice President, TSPi